FHIDev/Fhi.HelseId.Tools/docs/ClientSecret/commands/read-client-secret-expiration-command.md

 The `readclientsecretexpiration` command allows you to query the expiration date of a client secret from HelseID.
 This is useful for automated monitoring and scheduling of client secret renewals in systems like Octopus Deploy.

-## Purpose

-This command enables automation of client secret management by providing programmatic access to secret expiration dates.
-It can be used to:

-- Monitor client secret expiration dates
-- Schedule automated secret renewals in CI/CD pipelines
-- Set up alerts when secrets are approaching expiration
-- Audit client secret status across multiple clients

 ## Authentication

 The command uses the client's existing private JWK (JSON Web Key) to authenticate with HelseID, similar to the update commands.